massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 - it imports and rates CDRS in an incremental way (also for rates with a bundle-state)
 - automatic rerating of unbilled CDRS in case of change of customers and rating params
 - it detects problems in CDRS and rating plans, and it has detailed error messages
-- used in production for many years
+- used in production from 2009

 Why not using Asterisell
 ------------------------

 - the Web UI is dated
 - it supports (up to date) only post-paid invoices
-- during processing it loads customer data into RAM, so it can support ten thousands customers, but it can not scale to hundred thousands
+- during processing it loads customer data into RAM, so it can not scale to 100000 (100K) customers